spacetelescope/jwst/docs/jwst/pathloss/description.rst

 to the science pixel array.

 For uniform sources, there is no dependence of the pathloss correction on position, so the correction arrays are just 1-d arrays of correction and wavelength.
-Once again, the shutter_state attribute of each slit is used to determine the correction entry used:
+The correction depends only on the number of shutters in the slit:

-If both shutters adjacent to the fiducial are closed, the 1x1 entry is used
+If there is 1 shutters, the 1x1 entry is used

-If both shutters adjacent to the fiducial are open, the 1x3 entry is used
+If there are 3 or more shutters, the 1x3 entry is used

-If one is closed and one is open, the correction used is the average of the 1x1 and 1x3 entries.
+If there are 2 shutters, the correction used is the average of the 1x1 and 1x3 entries.

 Like for the point source case, the 1-d arrays of pathloss correction and wavelength